 If you’re trying to encourage authenticity in your office, you need to start with the leadership team.
 The leadership team sets the tone for the culture.
 They are responsible for making people feel safe, valued, and respected.

 Leaders and managers should promote empathy and build trust within their teams.
 When leadership shows vulnerability, it gives all employees permission to do the same.
+Tania says, “As managers, we come in with power and privilege just by our title, but how are you using your power and privilege.
+To help somebody who maybe feels like they’re on mute or they’re invisiblehow do you give them that nudge in the ribs to go for it?”

 Organizing interactive team building activities is an effective way to help your managers and leaders fine-tune their leadership skills.